Wake Forest University, B.A. December 2005; W.J. Cash Award for Excellence in Southern Studies

 Honorable Cheryl V. Higgins, 16th Judicial Circuit of Virginia, Circuit Court for Albemarle County, Summer 2007

-Pat is licensed to practice law in Georgia, Florida, and New York and is admitted to practice before the United States Tax Court, the United States District Court for the Northern District of Georgia, the United States Court of Appeals for the Eleventh Circuit and the Supreme Court of the United States.
+Pat is licensed to practice law in Georgia, Florida, and New York and is admitted to practice before the United States Tax Court, United States Court of Federal Claims, United States District Court for the Northern District of Georgia, United States Court of Appeals for the Eleventh Circuit and Supreme Court of the United States.